William VII, Marquis of Montferrat: Captain of Milan

 Having become the military leader of various Lombard cities, including Pavia, Vercelli, Alessandria, Tortona, Genoa, Turin, Asti, Alba, Novara, Brescia, Cremona, and Lodi, he was also elected head of the anti-Angevin coalition.
 Ottone Visconti asked William to fight the Torriani (1278), with an annual salary of 10,000 lire.
 However, he was defeated and forced to return to Montferrat.

 Milan, however, was left bereft of military leadership and Ottone Visconti soon requested William's aid again.
 He was invited back to the city and accepted, this time demanding the lordship of Milan for ten years in exchange.

 William did not long enjoy his time in Milan, for his authority was soon challenged in Alessandria and Asti.
 He left Milan in the hands of a vicar and went to fight the rebellious cities.
 However, he was captured by Thomas III of Savoy, whom he had made his enemy in taking Turin.
 In order to obtain his liberty, he ceded Turin, as well as Grugliasco and Collegno, and a huge sum of gold.
 He was freed on 21 June 1280.
-Starting from that moment, the power in the Piedmont would gradually pass into the hands to the House of Savoy.
+Starting from that moment, the power in Piedmont would gradually pass into the hands of the House of Savoy.

 Weakened by continuous warfare, William soon lost control of Milan.
 On 27 December 1281, he was chased from the city by the one who had brought him there, Ottone Visconti.